mdrafee03/chip-autocomplete/projects/chip-autocomplete/README.md

 ## ChipAutocomplete

-chip-autocomplete formcontrol where you can create chips with autocomplete with clientside and server side option filtering.
+chip-autocomplete is a formcontrol where you can create chips with autocomplete with clientside and server side option filtering in Angular

 ## Getting Started